 Andong Huang.
-Mr. Huang has served as a member of our board of directors since June 2020.
+Mr. Huang has served as a member of the Board since June 2020.
 Mr. Huang has been Vice President, Business Development for Syntone Technologies Group (China) since 2017, focusing on strategic partnerships and international business relationships.
-Mr. Huang is fluent in Mandarin Chinese and English, and is completing his Bachelor of Arts and Science with a major in Economics and East Asian Studies at the University of Toronto (expected June 2021).
-Mr. Huang currently serves as President of the Chinese Undergraduate Association of the University of Toronto, one of the largest student organizations at the institution.
-Mr. Huang was initially appointed to our board by Syntone Ventures LLC pursuant to the Stock Purchase Agreement by and between the Company and Syntone Ventures LLC, dated May 22, 2020.
+Mr. Huang received his Honours Bachelor of Arts from the University of Toronto with majors in Economics and East Asian Studies and is fluent in Mandarin Chinese and English.
+Mr. Huang was initially appointed to the Board by Syntone Ventures LLC pursuant to the Stock Purchase Agreement by and between the Company and Syntone Ventures LLC, dated May 22, 2020.

-The Board believes Mr. Huang's industry experience and relationship with a significant investor qualifies him to serve on our board of directors.
+The Board believes Mr. Huang's industry experience and relationship with a significant investor qualify him to serve on the Board.